turingschool/front-end-curriculum/lessons/module-2/array-prototype-methods-iterators.md

 * `filter()`
 * `reduce()`

-You can take notes however you'd like.
+Throughout this lesson, you can take notes however you'd like.
 Feel free to use [this document](https://docs.google.com/spreadsheets/d/102Oa8wYA6uUN52eMO6Suc1llQqv7hzyzDsnix9m6zdc/edit#gid=0) throughout the lesson.
 You can go to `File` > `Make a Copy` to create your own editable version.

 ### `Array.forEach(callbackFunction)`